The future is now. Quantum Machine Learning in the Cloud!

-We then measure the second register and only conditionally continue if we measured the -state.
+We then measure the second register and conditionally continue if we measured the -state.
 This gives

 with the probability of obtaining after measuring the second register and the -th feature of the -th data point.

-Now measuring the last register which encodes the label gives the probability of each class
+Now measuring the last register which encodes the label gives the probability of each class.
+For example